 Under the Contractual Arrangements, Shanghai Kunjia provides services to the consolidated VIE and is entitled to receive service fees from the consolidated VIE in exchange.
 The Contractual Arrangements provide that for any fiscal quarter where the consolidated VIE records pre-tax profit, the consolidated VIE shall pay to Shanghai Kunjia a service fee at an amount equivalent to its pre-tax profit excluding service fees under U.S. GAAP after making up the accumulated losses under U.S. GAAP from prior years, subject to compliance with applicable PRC laws.
-Notwithstanding the foregoing, pursuant to the Contractual Arrangements, Shanghai Kunjia is entitled to adjust the service fee based on the operating status and needs for business development of the consolidated VIE, and by considering among other things, the complexity of the services, the actual costs that may be incurred to provide the services as well as the value and comparable price on the market of such services.
+Notwithstanding the foregoing, pursuant to the Contractual Arrangements, Shanghai Kunjia is entitled to adjust the service fee based on the operating status and needs for business development of the consolidated VIE, and by considering among other things, the complexity of the services, the actual costs that may be incurred to provide the services, as well as the value and comparable price on the market of such services.

-For the years ended December 31, 2020, 2021 and 2022, the consolidated VIE was in an accumulated deficit position.
-The consolidated VIE had accumulated deficits of RMB1,222 million, RMB1,130 million and RMB965 million (US\$139.9 million) as of December 31, 2020, 2021 and 2022, respectively.
-In light of that, Shanghai Kunjia did not charge the consolidated VIE for any service fees, and consequently, the consolidated VIE had not paid any service fees to Shanghai Kunjia as of December 31, 2022.
-Shanghai Kunjia intends to charge the consolidated VIE for service fees after the pretax profit under U.S. GAAP of the consolidated VIE exceeds its accumulated losses under U.S. GAAP, pursuant to the Contractual Arrangements.
-For the year ended December 31, 2022, there was no cash flows or transfers of other assets between the Parent, its PRC subsidiaries, and the consolidated VIE.
+For the years ended December 31, 2021, 2022 and 2023, the consolidated VIE was in an accumulated deficit position.
+The consolidated VIE had accumulated deficits of RMB1,130 million, RMB965 million and RMB636 million (US\$89.6 million) as of December 31, 2021, 2022 and 2023, respectively.
+In light of that, Shanghai Kunjia did not charge the consolidated VIE for any service fees, and consequently, the consolidated VIE had not paid any service fees to Shanghai Kunjia as of December 31, 2023.
+Shanghai Kunjia intends to charge the consolidated VIE for service fees after the pre-tax profit under U.S. GAAP of the consolidated VIE exceeds its accumulated losses under U.S. GAAP, pursuant to the Contractual Arrangements.
+For the years ended December 31, 2021, 2022 and 2023, the Parent company received the cash dividends from its PRC subsidiaries of nil, nil and RMB157.7 million (US\$22.2 million).

 We provide loans to some of our overseas subsidiaries to support their business growth.
-We provided loans of RMB36 million in aggregate to some of our overseas subsidiaries primarily in Mexico and Indonesia to extend small credit loan business to individual borrowers in 2020.
-We provided loans of RMB51 million in aggregate to our overseas subsidiaries in Indonesia and Nigeria to extend small credit loan business to individual borrowers in 2021.
-We provided loans of RMB21 million (US\$3.0 million) to our overseas subsidiaries in Nigeria to extend small credit loan business to individual borrowers in 2022.
-In 2020, 2021 and 2022, we did not make any capital contribution or provide any loan to our PRC subsidiaries or the consolidated VIE.
+We provided loans of RMB51.0 million in aggregate to our overseas subsidiaries in Indonesia and Nigeria to extend small credit loan business to individual borrowers in 2021.
+We provided loans of RMB20.9 million to our overseas subsidiaries in Nigeria to extend small credit loan business to individual borrowers in 2022.
+We provided loans of RMB5.6 million (US\$0.8 million) to our overseas subsidiaries in Nigeria to extend small credit loan business to individual borrowers in 2023.
+In 2021, 2022 and 2023, we did not make any capital contribution or provide any loan to our PRC subsidiaries or the consolidated VIE.

 Neither the subsidiaries of the Parent nor the consolidated VIE is obligated to make dividends or distributions to the Parent under the Contractual Arrangements.
-As of the date of this annual report, no dividends or distributions have been made to the Parent by the Parent's subsidiaries or the consolidated VIE.
+As of the date of this annual report, dividends of RMB309.5 million (US\$43.6 million) have been made to the Parent by the Parent's subsidiaries.